chriskonnertz/DeepLy/README.md

 Meanwhile you may use this PHP client on your own risk.
 Also note that their API responds quite slow.
 This might be intentional.
 Nevertheless the API is reliable.
 I had not a single issue amongst hundreds of API calls.

-I tried to rush towards a first release.
-More commits might come soon.
-There certainly is room for [improvements](https://github.com/chriskonnertz/DeepLy/issues/1).

 ## Disclaimer

 This is not an official package.
 It is 100% open source and non-commercial.